 - In the left-side navigation pane, click Domain Names.

-- In the left-side navigation pane of the specified domain, click HTTPS Settings.
+- In the left-side navigation pane on the details page of the specified domain, click HTTPS Settings.

-- In the Configure HSTS dialog box, turn on HSTS, enter a time-to-live value in the Expire In field, and specify whether to turn on Include Subdomains.
+- In the HSTS section, turn on HSTS, and specify the Expire In and Include Subdomains parameters.

 - Click OK.